wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

 = 2.6.2 =
 - (21 May 2010) - Fixed major bug: All text and textarea extra fields were missing from email.
 Sorry for the inconvenience.
-There are so many who use it,  I have to update now.
+There are so many who use it,  I updated it right away.

 = 2.6.1 =
 - (19 May 2010) - Fixed bug: all checkboxes appeared selected in the email